swati730/Sample-Nodejs-WebApi-app/README.md

 	Functionality:

 	    - Passport requires a strategy- we use OAuth Strategy with github.
 	    - OAuth uses a 2-step web authentication flow.
 It lets external apps request authorization to private details in a user’s GitHub account without getting their password.
         - To know more about the oauth flow, go through http://developer.github.com/v3/oauth/#web-application-flow -- Create an app on github
-	       - Go to github.com - Go to account settings - Applications - Register new application - enter the details n register.
+	   - Go to github.com - Go to account settings - Applications - Register new application - enter the details and register.
         - You will get a Client Id and Secret that is used with passport to authenticate the user .
 		- Initialise passport with githubstrategy and define the client is, secret and callback url.
 		- Use passport.authenticate to authenticate the user to github and then to authenticate with app.